simonehagey/orbdot/docs/source/model_fitting.rst

      - ``["uniform", min, max]``
      - ``["uniform", -2, 1]``

-The built-in priors are defined in the ``defaults/default_fit_settings.json`` file.
-However, in general, the user should provide them explicitly in the :ref:`settings file <settings-file>`.
+There are default priors defined in the ``defaults/default_fit_settings.json`` file, but the user should, in general, specify them explicitly in the :ref:`settings file <settings-file>`.
 For example,

 .. code-block:: JSON